chainyo/transformers-pipeline-onnx/README.md

 ![logo](assets/logo.png)

 ONNX is a machine learning format for neural networks.
-It is a portable, open-source and really awesome to boost inference speed without sacrificing accuracy.
+It is portable, open-source and really awesome to boost inference speed without sacrificing accuracy.

 I found a lot of tutorials and articles about ONNX benchmarks but none of them presented a convenient way to use it for real-world NLP tasks.
 I also answered a lot of questions about ONNX and the best way to use it for NLP on Hugging Face's discord server.

-This is why I decided to create this project to help you to achieve the best possible results with ONNX.
+This is why I decided to write this blog post: I want to help you get the best possible results using ONNX with awesome Transformers pipelines.

 This project is linked to the following Medium blog post:
 [How to use Hugging Face 🤗 Transformers with ONNX in real world]() (🚧 incoming soon)